 Our Department of Mathematical Sciences offers MSD Mathematics supervision in a wide range of mathematical areas, including both pure and applied subjects.
-Possible areas of research include algebra, group theory, semigroup theory, graph theory, matrix theory, numerical analysis, differential equations, but interested persons are invited to contact our Department to discuss other potential research areas.
+Possible areas of research include algebra, combinatorics, computational mathematics, chaos theory, dynamical systems, differential equations and numerical analysis.
+If you're interested in studying with us, please get in touch with our Department to discuss other potential research areas.

 If you successfully complete a research degree in Mathematics, you will be well qualified for careers in scientific research, industry, finance, and academia.

 Our staff are strongly committed to research and teaching.
-They have published several well-regarded text books and are world leaders in their individual specialisms, with their papers appearing in learned journals such as: Journal of Algebra, Semigroup Forum, Journal of Group Theory, SIAM Journal on Matrix Analysis and Applications, Mathematics of Computation, and Topology and its Applications.
+They have published several well-regarded text books and are world leaders in their individual specialisms, with their papers appearing in learned journals such as: Memoirs of the American Mathematical Society, Transactions of the American Mathematical Society, Advances in Mathematics, Mathematische Zeitschrift and Israel Journal of Mathematics.

 Our Department of Mathematical Sciences is genuinely innovative and student-focused.
 Our research groups are working on a broad range of collaborative areas tackling real-world issues.
 Here are a few examples: